LeoBeliik/ExtremeSoundMuffler/README.md

     1. Open your ESM Screen

-    2. Select one of the 10 numered buttons
+    2. Select one of the 10 numbered buttons

     3. Press the marker like button on the right panel to set the Anchor position